Gamma-based clustering via ordered means with application to gene-expression analysis: Strict concavity of log-likelihood and proof of Theorem Strict concavity of log-likelihood and proof of Theorem 4

-{\em Proof of Lemma 1}.
-Every point $X_i$ puts a linear condition on the space of coefficients of $\psi$.
+where $T_a(x) = \sum_{i=1}^q a_i f_i(x)$.
+Clearly, $a^T H a \geq0$ regardless of $a$ and so $H$ is nonnegative definite and $l(\pi)$ is concave.
+To establish \textit{strict} concavity requires that we show $T_a(x_g) = 0$ for all $g$ if and only if $a=0$.
+The following lemma shows that knowing $T_a(x_g)=0$ for all $G$ values $x_g$ is enough to force $T_a(x)=0$ for all~$x$, as long as $G$ is sufficiently large.
+But then $a=0$ by the linear independence assumption, completing the proof. \begin{lemma} Let $\psi(x)$ be a multivariate polynomial in $x \in\mathbb{R}^n$, and let $X_1, X_2, \ldots, X_m$ denote a random sample from a continuous distribution on $\mathbb{R}^n$.
+If $m$ is at least as large as the number of monomials in $\psi$, then, with probability one, $\psi(X_i) = 0$ for $i=1,2, \ldots, m$ implies $\psi(x) = 0$ for all $x$. \end{lemma} \begin{pf} Every point $X_i$ puts a linear condition on the space of coefficients of~$\psi$.
 It needs to be verified that these conditions are linearly independent.
 Suppose that the first $k$ conditions are linearly independent, so the space of $\psi$'s that are zero at $X_1, \ldots, X_k$ has dimension (number of monomials in $\psi$) minus $k$.
-Pick one such nonzero polynomial, and call it $\phi$.
-Since $\phi = 0$ is a set with positive codimension, we may assume (with probability one) that $\phi(X_{k+1})$ is not zero.
+Pick one such nonzero polynomial and call it $\phi$.
+Since $\phi= 0$ is a set with positive codimension, we may assume (with probability one) that $\phi(X_{k+1})$ is not zero.
 Then, if we impose the additional condition $\psi(X_{k+1})=0$, the dimension of the solution space drops by at least one, hence it drops by one.
-Letting $k$ increase from $1$ to $m$ completes the proof. $\Box$
+Letting $k$ increase from $1$ to $m$ completes the proof.~ \end{pf}